JO-YE/alx-system_engineering-devops/0x01-shell_permissions/README.md

              The file _hello is a symbolic link

 16-Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+17-Write a script that will play the StarWars IV episode in the terminal.